LeoDeJaneiro/Connector-API/README.md

 __What will be necessary to get it production-ready?__

-- integrate your data in the tag.service handler
+- integrate your data in the tags.service handler
 - build API
 - deploy with TLS